trip-flip/aoc-2021/README.md

 # Advent of Code 2021
-Advent of Code 2021 Solutions
+Advent of Code 2021 Solutions (Unfinished)

 ## Languages and dependencies
 *All puzzles were developed on my Linux machine (Arch user btw :^))*